UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 # Thread parallelism

 !!! info "Learning outcomes"

     - Understand how to schedule jobs with threaded parallelism
     - Understand how code achieves threaded parallelism
-    - Observe or conclude the costs of threaded parallelism
+    - Observe/conclude the costs/benefits of threaded parallelism

 ???- note "For teachers"